 - No Creditor Protection: You create a trust to keep control over the distribution of your property.
 Although some trusts can protect your assets from creditors, a revocable living trust cannot.
 Since this is a revocable trust, you can terminate it at will.
 So a creditor can force the termination to get the assets.

-In some circumstances, it may be possible for you draft a revocable trust on your own.
+In some circumstances, it may be possible for you to draft a revocable trust on your own.
 Make a document stating the trust is created to hold property for the benefit of yourself or someone you specify.
 You can name yourself as the trustee, but be sure to select an alternate trustee.
-Try our state-specific, easy-to-use living trust form to get started.

 Next, list the assets being placed in the trust.
 Remember, the trust becomes the owner of the property you transfer.
 That’s why you must change the name on the title to that of the trust.
 Rest assured, you keep the right to manage your property in a living trust, even if you’re not the trustee.
 You have the right to change the terms of the trust, remove the trustee, or the property, at any time.